Hot pot restaurants built into Chongqing’s WW2 mountain bomb shelters create a unique dining experience combining two eras of the city’s long history.

 Location: 29.556540, 106.549492

-What to do: Eat the signature dish in the
+What to do: Eat the signature dish of Chongqing in the remains of one of the city’s historic WW2 bomb shelters.

 Getting there: Walkable from Lianglukou subway station Exit 7.